A Breakdown of TDD Over the Years (2000-2009)

 • 2-Packs are released with cards and cubes

-• Re-prints start to lose magnets (Final issues of Zoods Crew 3 lose the magnets on the Zoods and The Magnetic Action Dudes lose magnets on their hands, backs, and accessories) Both series later printings include Spin Master logos, so they made these lazy changes.
+• SPIN MASTER cuts costs: Re-prints start to lose magnets (Final issues of Zoods Crew 3 lose the magnets on the Zoods, Magnetic Action Dudes lose magnets on their hands, backs, and accessories).

 2007: